 A large protein shake consumed right at 8pm would probably work just as well (maybe better).
 But it’s nice to be able to enjoy something that most fitness gurus consider “off-limits” and still achieve my goals.
 I get a lot of emails from people who feel that beer or wine is one of things holding them back from getting a great body.
 Most of them feel they’ll never get achieve their goals until they completely cut-out alcohol.

 So the purpose of this post is to show you a way that you can have your beer and your abs too.
 Want more unconventional fitness tips?
-Grab this free report.
+Grab my book.